baku89/pave/docs/sandbox.md

 // The 2D context of the canvas
 context: CanvasRenderingContext2D

+// Current time ranging from 0 to 1
+time: number

 // Shorhands for drawing functions
 stroke: (path: Path, color = accentCoor, width = 1) => void